BrianWill/japanese_vocab/input.md

 ### 3. Nuances of a word

 Beyond the "simple" meanings, words often have many nuances: shades of meaning, connotations, and colocations.
-The only practical way to acquired these nuances is simply by listening and reading a ton of the language.
+The only practical way to acquired these nuances is simply by listening to and reading a ton of the language.

 ### 4. Active use of a word

-Finally, words eventually move from your passive vocabularly into your active vocabulary.
-Again, the only practical way to do this is by lots of speaking practice, and no artificial exercise is better than conversation and other scenarios where you genuinely need to communicate.
+Finally, a word will eventually move from your passive vocabularly into your active vocabulary.
+Again, the only practical way to induce this is through lots of speaking practice, and no artificial exercise is better than conversation and other scenarios where you genuinely need to communicate.

-(Note that this last step often overlaps the prior: at the same time as you're integrating a word into your active vocabulary, you're picking up its nuances.)
+(Note that this last step often overlaps the prior: at the same time as you're integrating a word into your active vocabulary, you're often also still picking up its nuances.)

 ## Translating in your head

-A common lament of language learners is that they feel stuck "translating in their head" as they read, listen, or speak rather than their language use feeling automatic and transparent like their own native language.
+A common lament of language learners is that they feel stuck "translating in their head" as they read, listen, or speak rather than the being able to use the language automatically without effort like their own native language.
 Unfortunately, there's no mental techinique that will help you consciouly stop yourself from doing this mental translation.
 The only fix is just more practice: more listening, more reading, and more speaking.
 Eventually you'll stop translating in your head because you will no longer need to.

 For individual words and phrases, there is often an in-between phase, where the meaning of a word you hear does not fully register automatically, so you consciously repeat the word to yourself but don't actually translate it.